 - Use the lowercase name for advanced queries.

-- Choose the primary key carefully, in particular, the cardinality of the values.
+- Choose the primary key carefully; in particular, the cardinality of the values.
 The primary key is expected to uniquely identify and join milestone events together to form a meaningful business workflow.
-If the milestone events are misidentified by the primary key, inaccurate milestone events will be joined to produce faulty results.
+If the milestone events are misidentified by the primary key, inaccurate milestone events will join and produce faulty results.

 - The primary key name cannot be changed unless the Business Journey definition is in the draft state.